HDG Dictionaries for e-readers (Koreader, Kindle, Aard, maybe more?)

 All xenodrugs classes are spelled as "Class-A", with a hyphen.
 This is so you're not getting results for the word "Class" in all your other dictionaries.

-9.2 Second column
+10.2.
+Second column

 The definition goes here.
 For really uncommon words, I have included a phonemic description between two slashes, followed by <br><br> to create two new lines.
 Second language English speakers (me! :3) will appreciate this.
 "Cotyledon" trips up a lot of native speakers too.

-If the term has an abbreviation, mention it first.
+If the term has an abbreviation, mention it first:

 If the description field has quote characters in it, only use single quotes so the CSV is parsed correctly.
+I've replaced all curly quotes (aka "typographic forms") with regular ones too.
+Some computers and software will automatically convert quotes to curly quotes, so pay close attention this doesn't happen.

-9.3 Third column
+10.3.
+Third column

 Synonyms go here, each one separated by a comma.
 This includes spelling variants and abbreviated forms.
 For convenience, I've even included versions of words without diacritics so that "J-Cafe", "Xa'a-acketoth" and "Vreeut" still send the user to "J-Café", "Xa'a-ackétøth" and "Vreeüt" and so on.

-10 Contacting me
+12. Contacting me

 I'm in the HDG Discord as 'TBM'.
 I'm also on tumblr at https://thebenevolentmachine.tumblr.com